amnn/3rd-year-report/report.md

 dialect that runs on the JVM.
 I chose \textit{Clojure} for its

  * Strong but practical focus on functional programming paradigms.
- * Access to the large echosystem of Java libraries.
+ * Access to the large ecosystem of Java libraries.
  * Read-Eval-Print Loop (REPL), which affords an interactive development workflow.
  * Macro system, which allows for the creation of embedded Domain-Specific